Namaskar-1F64F/SplitCaptain/README.md

 This will be updated as development goes on.
 So far, I've got:

 - voyage (room) support, with any number of crew-people joining, though to be honest I haven't tested it with more than a few so far.
-- real-time updating of shared objects such as provisions (receipt line items) and name tags (sser information).
+- real-time updating of shared objects such as provisions (receipt line items) and name tags (user information).
 - a pretty cool ship (avatar) selection process
 - some semi-complete assets